-We intend to apply to have our units listed on the NYSE under the symbol "ROSS.U".
+We have applied to have our units listed on the NYSE under the symbol "ROSS.U".
 Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on the NYSE under the symbols "ROSS" and "ROSS WS", respectively.